 This sense of communal engagement is especially important in DIY weddings, with their emphasis on personal connections, small scale production, and cost saving.
 But can you ask too much of your friends and family on your special day?
 Depending on the circumstances, there is a fine line between being a guest and feeling like staff.

 I’ve seen the exact location of this line vary with the wedding and with the people involved.
-It is absolutely ok to look for help amongst your loved ones but several things I’ve learned include:
+It is absolutely okay to look for help amongst your loved ones but several things I’ve learned include:

 1) You don’t have to hire a wedding planner but you should have a deputy; a point person who knows all but is not you.
 You may be the executive producer, director, and a star performer in your wedding but you are not the stage manager.
 If there is a catering emergency when your hair is half up in curlers, you are NOT the person who should have to drop everything and handle it.
 Your deputy can be a family member or a friend but bear in mind what others need or want to be doing on your wedding day.
 If you have parents or siblings who want to help you get dressed, these individuals should probably not be your deputy since they won’t want to be dragged away from zipping your dress and crying over how beautiful you look.
 A close friend who is good at working with you and directing others might be a better choice.